sap-tutorials/How-Tos/tutorials/2016/11/hana-mdc-usage-shine-du/hana-mdc-usage-shine-du.md

 ### Edit the Code and Run the Application

-1. Go to your [SAP HANA Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/), then *Persistence > Database & Schemas* and open your tenant database.
+1. Go to your [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/), then *Persistence > Database & Schemas* and open your tenant database.
 Then click on *SAP HANA Web-based Development Workbench.*
 2. Select *Editor* and enter your **`SHINE_DEV`** database user name and password.
 3. Select **`sap > hana > democontent > epm > index.html`**